LiDAR Point Clouds

 Common LiDAR Data Products

-Digital Surface Model - This represents the elevation of the tallest surfaces at that point.
-Imagine draping a sheet over the canopy of a forest, the DEM contours with the heights of the trees where there are trees but the elevation of the ground when there is a clearing in the forest.
+The Digital Terrain Model (DTM) product represents the elevation of the ground, while the Digital Surface Model (DSM) product represents the elevation of the tallest surfaces at that point.
+Imagine draping a sheet over the canopy of a forest, the Digital Elevation Model (DEM) contours with the heights of the trees where there are trees but the elevation of the ground when there is a clearing in the forest.

-Canopy Height Model - This represents the difference between a Digital Terrain Model and a Digital Surface Model and gives you the height of the objects (in a forest, the trees) that are on the surface of the earth.
+The Canopy height model represents the difference between a Digital Terrain Model and a Digital Surface Model (DSM - DTM = CHM) and gives you the height of the objects (in a forest, the trees) that are on the surface of the earth. *DSM, DTM and CHM

 Free Point Cloud Viewers for LiDAR Point Clouds